ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```
 ### Answer

 First of all, in case of JavaScript an associative array is the same as an object.
-There is no built-in function or property available to calculate the length an object, however we can write such a function ourselves.
+Secondly, even though is no built-in function or property available to calculate the length/size an object, we can write such function ourselves.

 #### Method 1